 Bertie was a pig of action.
 “Deeds, not grunts,” was his motto.

-We soon find out that Bertie wants to have the trappings of luxury, just like a human.
+We soon find out that Bertie wants the trappings of luxury, just like a human.
+This sort of draws attention to the fact that he’s an animal.

 The humans, who don’t want the farm animals to eat all their food.
 After all, the farm animals are the food.
 (This inconvenient fact is skipped over.)

 Bertie collects two friends (threatening to bite one of them who has no intention of ‘fagging up a hill’).
-If you’re anything like me, you’ll be a little perplexed at this use of ‘fag’:
+If you’re anything like me, you’ll be a little perplexed at this use of the word:

 Bertie takes them to Spring Lane via a magical underground elevator where they find themselves standing outside Mr Stone’s house.
 Bertie explains his plan to the friends, and to us at the same time: